itpastorn/programmering-1-med-js/javascript-quirks.markdown

         items : [item1, item2]
     };

-You want an associate array?
+You want an associative array?
 Use objects!
 After all, in JavaScript that's really what an object is, except that properties may be functions.
 Which is awesome!